AirMettle/airmos-helm-charts/README.md

 airmos-1   0/1     Running   0          77s
 ```

 ### Services
 If the AirMOS server comes up correctly, kubectl should show the service endpoints running.
-The external IP shown can then be used with a browser
+The external IP shown can then be used with a web browser
 to finish configuring the system.
-For example, here you would open http://129.80.66.108 in a browser.
+For example, here you would open http://129.80.66.108 in a web browser.
 ```
 kubectl get services -n airmos
 NAME         TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)        AGE